What is a Light Party? That’s what we’re asked every year when we invite others to join us on October 31st for our Light Party.

 Remember Martin Luther stood by his conviction of what Christ placed on His heart.
-Likewise, each of us has to do what God convicts us to do.
+Therefore, each of us has to do what God convicts us to do.

 How you choose to be the Light is up to you.
-However, we are not to judge those who do it differently.
+However, you shouldn’t judge those who respond to Halloween differently.